 I used the Frekvens speaker in its most basic configuration, which is to say I bought it, opened up the box, and plugged it in.
 There are a number of different ways to use this speaker; it’s modular and can be attached to other speakers, a subwoofer, or even lights, and it’s’ portable if you buy the battery pack add-on.
 As I said, I didn’t get any of that.
 Instead, we’re looking at the standalone IKEA Frekvens speaker, which is pretty great for just $69.

 Like the smaller Frekvens Portable speaker, this thing doesn’t scream “premium build” which is why I like it.
 I’m sure that if I attached the included strap and bought a battery pack to bring this outside, it wouldn’t last too long.
 It’s lacking any kind of IP rating that would protect it from rain or dirt, and it’s made entirely of cheap plastic.
 Sure, that means it’s super lightweight—but it also means that it probably won’t survive an accidental drop.
 At the very least, the plastic will get some serious scratches.
-Since all I did was set it up in a corner of my room and listened to music, I’ve had a pretty great experience.
+Since all I did was set it up in a corner of my room and listen to music, I’ve had a pretty great experience.

 The speaker can be a super minimal all-black box if you want it to be, or you can pop on the plastic yellow cover in order to add a bit of color (it also comes in red).
 On the front of the speaker is a black volume knob that looks exactly like the one found on the smaller Portable Frekvens speaker.
 On the back of the speaker are the inputs, outputs, and the power/pairing button.
 As a nice touch, each is surrounded by a bright primary color which is just the kind of fun design element you’d expect from Teenage Engineering.
 There’s also an AC out towards the top so that you can connect the lights that IKEA was also selling in the collection.